Optum/dce/docs/terraform.md

 You may want to extend the DCE Terraform configuration with our own infrastructure.
 For example, you may want to subscribe your own Lambda to DCE [SNS Lifecycle Events](sns.md).

-To do this, you can pull in the DCE Terraform module as a submodule from within your own Terraform configuration:
+To do this, pull in the DCE Terraform module as a submodule from within your own Terraform configuration:

 ```hcl
 # Load DCE as a Terraform submodule